GluuFederation/docs-gluu-server-prod/docs/source/authn-guide/U2F.md

 # FIDO U2F

+!!!
+Important
+    The FIDO2 Interception script now handles both U2F and FIDO2 keys.
+This interception script will be deprecated in future versions.

 ## Overview
 FIDO Universal 2nd Factor (U2F) is an open authentication standard that strengthens and simplifies two-factor authentication using specialized USB or NFC devices.